Editorial Policies

 License to Publish

 Organelle is an open-access journal, and all articles are published under a Creative Commons Attribution 4.0 License (CC BY 4.0).
-This means that published work can be freely shared, modified, and used by others - provided they give appropriate credit to the original author(s) and the source of work.
+This means that published work can be freely shared, modified, and used by others, provided they give appropriate credit to the original author(s) and the source of work.

-Authors retain their copyright and are free to use, share and adapt their work for non-commercial purposes, ad long as they provide proper attribution to the journal as the original publisher.
+Authors retain their copyright and are free to use, share and adapt their work for non-commercial purposes, as long as they provide proper attribution to the journal as the original publisher.
 Authors may also deposit their accepted manuscripts in institutional and subject repositories.

 Corrections